cainspencerm/SAMPN_PyTorch/README.md

 # SAMPN_PyTorch

 This is a torn down version of the original SAMPN repository (found [here](https://github.com/tbwxmu/SAMPN)).
+We also provide an improved model, which we refer to as `QSARPlus` following SAMPN's model titled `QSAR`.

 ## Training
 To train a model: